Types vs. interfaces in TypeScript - LogRocket Blog

 User.
 We can use

-MyNumber as shorthand for a number type, and use
+MyNumber as shorthand for a number type and use

 User type aliases to represent the type definition of a user.

-When we say “types versus interfaces,” what we are actually referring to is “type aliases versus interfaces”.
+When we say “types versus interfaces,” we refer to “type aliases versus interfaces.”
 For example, you can create the following aliases:

 type ErrorCode = string | number; type Answer = string | number;

-Note: Editor’s note: This article was last updated on 5 September 2024 by Vijit Ail to reflect the latest updates on primitive types, union types, and advanced function types in TypeScript.